 Most high-end live or virtual events, despite great planning and expensive production, are completely forgettable.

 How many events have you attended that have been truly unforgettable?

 It’s probably a short list.

 Even with well-known speakers, expensive setups, good programming, farm-to-table food, or expensive software, most events simply end up unremarkable.

-The good news is that the fix isn’t necessarily spending another $50k on better lights and bigger speakers.
+The good news is that the fix isn’t necessarily spending another $50k on better lighting and bigger speakers.

 The fix is adding elements that are unexpected and unusual.

-My clients hire me to make their events world-class by adding unique touches that begin when the invite is sent and last long after the gathering is over.
+My clients hire me to make their events world-class by adding X factor moments that begin when the invite is sent and last long after the event is over.